stevemckinney/iamsteve/content/pages/about.md

     <p className="text-ui-body mb-4 text-lg">I’m a designer based in Manchester.
 I specialise in visual design and user experience for websites.
 I’ve been doing this professionally for over 12 years.
 I’ve worked with a large variety of clients in differing industries.
 With differing needs, shops, subscriptions, services and marketing.</p>

-    <p className="text-ui-body mb-4 text-lg">I enjoy being involved along the whole timeline of a project.
-I’m someone who likes to get the best understanding possible and helps influence the solution.
-It helps build trust and avoids surprises.
-Looking at design end to end allows for decisions to be made quickly.</p>

-    <p className="text-ui-body mb-4 text-lg">Personally, I’ve been making websites from a young age.
-I learnt to code alongside designing—it was just part of the process.
-Debates like should designers code weren’t a thing when I was 13.</p>

     <p className="text-ui-body mb-4 text-lg">As a designer, someone might ask if you have a personal style.
-I do feel I have a personal style, I enjoy serif typefaces, use of colour, an illustration style that has some depth but is generally flat.
-However, I will always design for the audience, goals and systems that are already in place.</p>
+I do feel I have a personal style, I enjoy serif typefaces, use of colour, using illustration over photography.
+However, I will always design for the audience, goals and systems that are already in place with the brand.
+It’s good to have constraints.</p>

-    <p className="text-ui-body mb-4 text-lg">I think it’s an enjoyment of creating things on the web.
+    <p className="text-ui-body mb-4 text-lg">Generally, I think it’s an enjoyment of creating things on the web.
 Be it icons, animation, illustration, CSS or JavaScript.</p>

   </article>